 To get that and a lot more, for FREE (no guys, there isn’t a catch), then head here:

-There is an additional set of resources for MTogs, and if you are logged in, you’ll be able to see an additional little strip right here.
+There is an additional set of resources for MTogs, and you can find it inside the MTog Vault.

 TL DR: Sell your work to businesses by following some free steps from Michael Puck.